doctorfree/MusicPlayerPlus/README.md

     * Run the command `mppinit sync`
 * Optionally:
     * Download albums in your Bandcamp collections with `mppinit bandcamp`
+    * Download favorites in your Soundcloud account with `mppinit soundcloud`
     * Perform these steps with the command `mppinit import`
         * Convert WAV format files to MP3 format with the command `mpplus -F`
         * Import your music library into Beets with the command `mpplus -I`